django-honeypot

 To completely change the error page or what happens when a bad request

-is intercepted set HONEYPOT_RESPONDER
+is intercepted set HONEYPOT_RESPONDER to a function accepting

-kwargs and returning a HttpResponse
+request and context kwargs and returning a HttpResponse.

 # settings.py